-The cola flavour was not as pronounced as I would have liked but that is something I will continue to work on.
+The cola flavour was not as pronounced as I would have liked but that is something to work on.

 Cola Chicken Wings

-Cook for 40 minutes using the vortex, rotating the lid every 15 minutes.
-This will ensure you get a consistent cook over all your Chciken Wings.
+- Cook for 40 minutes using the vortex, rotating the lid every 15 minutes.
+This will ensure you get a consistent cook over all your Chicken Wings.